Malak-Mansour/PointCloud_Completion_for_Grasping/sam2_segmentation/README.md

 10. add the 3 files in sam2_additional_files of this repo (segment_pointcloud.ipynb, yolo_model.pt, sam2_hiera_small.pt) into your sam2/sam2 folder
 11. run segment_pointcloud.ipynb to segment pointcloud input using the segmented images

-Modification to SAM2 repo: add segment_pointcloud.ipynb to \sam2\sam2\segment_pointcloud.ipynb
+Modification to SAM2 repo: add to /sam2/sam2/ segment_pointcloud.ipynb, filter_points.pt (remeber to use yolo.detect instead of yolo.track), sam2_hiera_small.pt, yolo_model.pt